How to Create an Elevator Pitch With Examples

 What to Say

 Your elevator speech should be brief.
-Restrict the speech to 30 to 60 seconds — that's the time it takes to ride an elevator, hence the name.
+Restrict the speech to 30-60 seconds — that's the time it takes to ride an elevator, hence the name.
 You don't need to include your entire work history and career objectives.
+Your pitch should be a short recap of who you are and what you do.

 You need to be persuasive.
-Even though it's a short pitch, your elevator speech should be persuasive enough to spark the listener's interest in your idea, organization, or background.
+Even though it's a short pitch, your elevator speech should be compelling enough to spark the listener's interest in your idea, organization, or background.

 Share your skills.
 Your elevator pitch should explain who you are and what qualifications and skills you have.
 Try to focus on assets that add value in many situations.
 This is your chance to brag a bit — avoid sounding boastful but do share what you bring to the table.

 Practice, practice, practice.
-The best way to get comfortable with an elevator speech is to practice it until the speed and “pitch” come naturally, without sounding robotic.
-You will become comfortable varying the conversation as you practice with it.
+The best way to feel comfortable about giving an elevator speech is to practice it until the speed and “pitch” come naturally, without sounding robotic.
+You will get used to varying the conversation as you practice doing so.
+The more you practice, the easier it will be to deliver it when you’re at a career networking event or job interview.

-Try saying your speech to a friend, or record it.
-This will help you know if you are staying within the time limit and giving a coherent message.
+Try saying your speech out loud to a friend, or record it.
+This will help you know whether you're keeping within the time limit and giving a coherent message.

 Be flexible.
 You aren’t interviewing for a specific position, so you want to appear open-minded and flexible.
 It’s your chance to make a great first impression with a potential employer.